 One of our clients Kaspar – CEO of Humanitec AG, illustrated the point very well: “It is sometimes difficult to convince people to get started with goal-setting, so you want a solution that is extremely simple, intuitive and excellent to understand.
 Otherwise, people feel overwhelmed and face the daunting task of using yet another tool”.

 We are a team goal-setting software and Weekdone offers one of the best goal-setting frameworks out there – Objectives and Key Result aka OKRs.
-If you don't know anything about OKRs, here is a great resources page to get you up to date.
-I have provided 6 key benefits that our clients have pointed out about spreadsheets vs an automated goal-setting tool.
-Even if you don't know the OKR framework, the following points will illustrate why spreadsheets is not a good way to set and track goals.
+If you don’t know anything about OKRs, here is a great resources page to get you up to date.

 You can link individual objectives to team objectives, team objectives to department level and all the way up to the company level.
-That way everybody can have an instant view of everyone's goals and therefore increase the transparency and engagement.
+That way everybody can have an instant view of everyone’s goals and therefore increase transparency and engagement.

 “The clear benefit of Weekdone is that we are more aligned, structured, and people feel more connected.”
 Kaspar von Grünberg – CEO of Humanitec AG Read more